-FG to Review Acquisition of IHS Towers by MTN Group
+FG to Review Acquisition of IHS Towers By MTN Group

 Oghenevwede Ohwovoriole in Abuja

-The Federal Government is set to review the acquisition of IHS Towers by the MTN Group, the Minister of Communications, Innovation and Digital Economy, Dr. Bosun Tijani, has said.
+The federal government is to review the acquisition of IHS towers by the MTN Group, the Minister of Communications, Innovation and Digital Economy, Dr. Bosun Tijani, has disclosed.

-In a press statement, which he personally signed, Wednesday, the minister noted that the telecommunications sector is very sensitive to national security.
+In a statement which he personally signed, yesterday, the Minister noted that the telecommunications sector was very sensitive to national security.

-“Given the strategic importance of telecommunications infrastructure to national security, economic growth, financial services, innovation, social inclusion, and to ensure strategic

-“We remain committed to maintaining a stable, transparent, and forward-looking policy environment that keeps Nigeria’s telecommunications industry on a strong and sustainable path, in alignment with our broader vision of building a robust digital economy,” the minister said.
+According to him, the government remained committed to maintaining a stable, transparent, and forward-looking policy environment that keeps Nigeria’s telecommunications industry on a strong and sustainable path, in alignment with broader vision of building a robust digital economy.

-He also said that the Federal Ministry of Communications, Innovation and Digital Economy noted recent developments in the Nigerian telecommunications sector regarding the acquisition of IHS Towers by MTN Group.
+He also said the Federal Ministry of Communications, Innovation and Digital Economy noted recent developments in the Nigerian telecommunications sector regarding the acquisition of IHS towers by MTN Group.

 “Through policy clarity, regulatory support, and sustained engagement with industry stakeholders, government has prioritised long-term sustainability, investor confidence, and improved sector performance.